Floorp-Projects/Floorp/docs/setup/index.rst

 This page will help you get set up to build Firefox on your own machine.

+Don't hesitate to look at the :ref:`Firefox Contributors Quick Reference <Firefox Contributors' Quick Reference>` to read a quick tutorial.

 .. toctree::
    :caption: Thank you for contributing to Firefox

    /contributing/contributing_to_mozilla